 The WTO might return to diplomatic settlements for trade disputes.
 Here’s why.
 Philip Potter and Julia Gray - December 19, 2019 The global trade appeals system has stalled.
 Did it ever really work?

 The WTO’s trade dispute appeal system could end on Dec.
 10. Here’s what you need to know.
-Krzysztof Pelc and Joost Pauwelyn - December 4, 2019 U.S. government complaints about the appeals process are misguided
+Krzysztof Pelc and Joost Pauwelyn - December 4, 2019 U.S. government complaints about the appeals process are misguided.

-The WTO just blew up Trump’s argument for steel tariffs Todd Tucker - April 5, 2019 'National security’ justifies trade restrictions only if there’s an actual national security exception.
+The WTO just blew up Trump’s argument for steel tariffs Todd N. Tucker - April 5, 2019 'National security’ justifies trade restrictions only if there’s an actual national security exception.

 The WTO just ruled against China’s agricultural subsidies.
 Will this translate to a big U.S. win?
 Kristen Hopewell - March 4, 2019 Here’s what’s at stake.